Getting Started#

 cuBLASMp leverages the 2D block-cyclic data layout for load balancing and to maximize compatibility with PBLAS routines.

-The library assumes the data is available on the device memory.
-It is the responsibility of the developer to allocate memory and to copy data between GPU memory and CPU memory using standard CUDA runtime APIs, such as cudaMalloc(), cudaMallocAsync(), cudaMemcpyAsync(), etc. For cublasMpMatmul, allocating the device workspace with NCCL symmetric memory enables the high-performance AllGather+GEMM, GEMM+ReduceScatter, and GEMM+AllReduce algorithms; without it, the library uses no_overlap (see Memory Management).
+The library assumes the data is available in device memory.
+It is the responsibility of the developer to allocate memory and to copy data between GPU memory and CPU memory using standard CUDA runtime APIs, such as cudaMalloc(), cudaMallocAsync(), and cudaMemcpyAsync().
+For cublasMpMatmul, allocating the device workspace with NCCL symmetric memory, or registering a compatible allocation with cublasMpBufferRegister, enables the high-performance AllGather+GEMM, GEMM+ReduceScatter, and GEMM+AllReduce algorithms; without it, the library uses no_overlap (see Memory Management).

 Hardware and Software Requirements#